danimelchor/website/static/media/1-important-extraction.c81165c3.md

 >
 > Bitcoin: 1GttzecjYm19xu3iC8i8NEuM7mB5uZQbKD

 If you are curious, the input given to GPT-3 was: _"This is an email from Satoshi Nakamoto to Jack explaining how the bitcoin network seems to have disconnected.
-The email:"_
+The email:"_.
+The result isn't really related but it works just fine as an example.

 ### Techniques